omarion3698/phishingUrls/README.md

  * Logistic Regression
  * Decision Tree

+In this project, the Decision Tree Classifier excelled at capturing complex, non-linear patterns in the data, resulting in a higher accuracy of 94%.
+In contrast, the Logistic Regression model, which assumes a linear relationship, achieved a lower accuracy of 83%.
+This difference highlights the Decision Tree's superior performance in handling the intricacies of the dataset.

 ## Contact Information
 If you have any questions or contributions, please email me at [omaribinbakarivic@gmail.com].